SERG-Delft/testknight/PRIVACY.md

 TestKnight collects:

 - Whenever a test case is duplicated
+- Whenever a test case is navigated to (using the *Goto* button of TestKnight)
+- Whenever assertions are suggested
 - Whenever a checklist is generated
-- Whenever items of the checklist are marked as completed, renamed, removed
 - Whenever the differential coverage window is shown
+- Whenever the integrated differential coverage view is triggered
+- Whenever the lines that a test cover are traced in the source code
+- Whenever a test method is generated
+- Whenever items of the checklist are marked as completed or are removed
-- Whenever assertions are suggested
+- Whenever a test or multiple tests are run with coverage
+- Whenever a test fails
+- Whenever a test is created

 ## Data storage